-Lion’s Mane mushrooms are a superfood that contains polysaccharides and mycelium within their fruiting bodies.
+Lion’s mane mushroom is a superfood that contains polysaccharides and mycelium within their fruiting bodies.
 These polysaccharides contain alpha and beta-glucans.
-Beta-glucans are soluble fibers found in the cells of the Lion’s Mane.
+Beta-glucans are soluble fibers found in the cells of the lion’s mane.

-These include many other bio-active ingredients that benefit the body, brain, heart, aid in digestion, promote a robust immune system, reduce tension and fatigue, and encourage healthy cellular turnover.
+These include many other bioactive ingredients that benefit the body, brain, and heart, as well as aiding in digestion, promoting a robust immune system, reducing tension and fatigue, and encouraging healthy cellular turnover.